8 Effective Practices for Women's Digital Development

 Revi Sterling, director of USAID’s WomenConnect Challenge, says the gender digital divide is growing.
 Yet women are the key to successful digital development.
 We asked her to share best practices for using technology to reach and empower women.
 Here’s what she said.

-The best practices for any development sector — women’s digital development or otherwise — is based on an understanding of the end user in the most holistic sense possible.
+The best practices for any development sector — women’s digital development or otherwise — are based on an understanding of the end-user in the most holistic sense possible.
 Technologies need to be appropriate for all the constraints that women face, be it literacy, cost, safety, security, or relevance.
-More than that, the technology needs to fit a woman’s lifestyle.
+More than that, technology needs to fit a woman’s lifestyle.
 For example, setting up a mobile money program but having strangers as mobile money agents isn’t going to work.

 It’s important to know what a woman’s family and society will let her do or spend, or where they will allow her to go.
 Also, find out what her aspirations and information needs are.
 Only then can we start to address the gaps and create viable tech-based solutions.
 Here are some effective practices that everyone should be aware of.

 1. Consider interactive methods

 With illiterate populations and speakers of unwritten languages (languages without UNICODE support), it's critical to have voice- and symbol-based input systems.
 The human-computer interaction model is key, as is having the end-users help design the symbols.
 Pre-testing is essential.
 Remember, time is expressed differently in different cultures, as are directions and location.
 There's good literature on alternative interfaces from Medhi et al and Dodson et al. Check out Vikalpdesign and Digital Empowerment Foundation.
 Don’t discount interactive voice and video platforms for reach and efficacy.

 The Talking Book’s symbol-based interface was designed with users in Ghana.